-At Nemours/Alfred I. duPont Hospital for Children, in Wilmington, Del., we recognize that breastfeeding is the optimal nutrition for infants.
+At Nemours Children’s Hospital, Delaware, in Wilmington, Del., we recognize that breastfeeding is the optimal nutrition for infants.
 We’re devoted to providing support and education to help you successfully breastfeed your baby.

 Why Is Breastfeeding Beneficial to Babies and Moms?

 Breast milk is the preferred feeding for all infants and offers benefits not found in any substitute.
 It provides something called “passive immunity” for the baby, protecting the baby from a wide variety of bacterial and viral illnesses.
 Breastfeeding also can lead to better cognitive development, as well as physical and emotional benefits due to skin-to-skin contact.

 By breastfeeding, infants have a lesser chance of developing:

 - sudden infant death syndrome (SIDS)

 Mothers who breastfeed have shown improved postpartum (after birth) weight loss compared to those who chose not to breastfeed.
 Moms also gain emotional benefits from the close interaction with their babies.
 Breastfeeding can make life easier once you settle into a good routine, since there are no bottles and nipples to sterilize.
 It can also save money due to the high costs of formula and feeding supplies.